-Diamond Shoals is famous for seafood.
+Diamond Shoals is famous for their local seafood.
 Choosing between a crab cake or a pound of shrimp is hard.

 The clam chowder is award-winning, and Diamond Shoals has the only sushi bar on Hatteras Island.
 Take a look at the Fresh Catch chalkboard to see what's available.

 If it's not fresh, you won't find it at Diamond Shoals.
 It's easy to see why people keep coming back year after year.
 Open seven days per week, Diamond Shoals also has an extensive kids menu.
 Don't forget dessert!

 Blue Moon Beach Grill feels like a local hangout but offers a delicious menu.
 You may notice the menu says they will only offer carry-out if the restaurant is not busy.

 Instead, they encourage guests to come in, have a seat, and eat their food hot, fresh from the kitchen, the way it should be served.
 They want to give you a “Once in a Blue Moon” dining experience.

 The menu offers so many great choices, like shrimp and grits, filet mignon, and the ever-popular Truck Stop; envision a pan-fried pork loin with a large portion of skillet potatoes and onions topped with homemade pan gravy.
 Want to take it up a notch?
 Add a fried egg!